NochexDevTeam/ZenCart-Payment-Page/README.md

 Changelog
 =====================

+= 1.2.4 =

+- Update to merge together the Callback and APC pages into one single file
+- Minor update to the Payment Form
+- Removed Callback Option from the admin section as Callback built into the module as opposed to a choice.

 = 1.2.3 =

 - Small update in relation to version 1.5.6a - extra field (updated by) in orders